 When we elect to raise additional funds or additional funds are required, we may raise such funds from time to time through public or private equity offerings, debt financings, corporate collaboration and licensing arrangements or other financing alternatives.
 Additional equity or debt financing or corporate collaboration and licensing arrangements may not be available on acceptable terms, if at all.
 We currently have no committed sources of funding.
-The At Market Issuance Sales Agreement (the "ATM Agreement") with Chardan Capital Markets, LLC and Craig-Hallum Capital Group LLC that we entered into with Chardan Capital Markets, LLC and Craig-Hallum Capital Group LLC on July 3, 2024, also has certain requirements that we must meet in order to sell securities pursuant to the ATM Agreement.
-There can be no assurance that we will meet the requirements to be able to sell securities pursuant to the ATM Agreement, of if we meet the funds needed, especially in light of the fact that our ability to sell securities registered on our registration statement on Form S-3 will be limited until such time the market value of our voting securities held by non-affiliates is \$75 million or more.
+The At Market Issuance Sales Agreement (the "ATM Agreement") with Chardan Capital Markets, LLC and Craig-Hallum Capital Group LLC that we entered into with Chardan Capital Markets, LLC and Craig-Hallum Capital Group LLC on July 3, 2024, also has certain requirements that we must meet in order to sell securities pursuant to the ATM Agreement, of if we meet the requirements that we will be able to raise sufficient funds on favorable terms.
+There can be no assurances that we will be able to raise sufficient funds on favorable terms.
+There can be no arregistration statement on Form S-3 will be limited until such time the market value of our voting securities held by non-affiliates is \$75 million or more.
 If we are unable to raise capital in sufficient amounts when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or commercialization efforts and our ability to generate revenues and achieve or sustain profitability will be substantially harmed.